VincentKempers/web-design/assignment-2/readme.md

 ##### Well, he didn't navigate with the tab...

 So he uses the spacebar that functions as a "page down" I really couldn't fix the experience for him with the spacebar.
 What i could have done is probably let him navigate through every section via spacebar (an guided tour).

+## New design

+After a making a new